shockazul/battleship---SOMLpj/README.txt

 To start, the AI searches the board by selecting random positions.
 Once a ship is located, it follows this procedure: DOWN, UP, LEFT, RIGHT; this process will continue until the ship is sunk or the computer misses.
 If a ship of length 3 is vertical, and the computer finds the first position (top), then it will have sunk the entire ship in one turn (best and easiest case because the computer always goes DOWN first.)
 Below is an example of the procedure.
 X represents an unmarked ship.
-H represents a hit; and O represents a miss.
+H represents a hit and O represents a miss.

-X <--Computer starts here (marks as hit)
+X <-- Computer starts here (marks as hit)
 X
 X